tanij/docs-exercises/book/exercises/100_exercise_train_object_detector.md

 After executing this script the directory `non_blurry_folder` will contain the non-blurry images that we can train on.

 We also provide a script to label images: `label_data.py`.
-This scripts allows you to draw rectangles around an object in image and then label the class of that object.
-You can label multiple classes.

     laptop $ python label_data.py ![input_folder] ![output_folder]

 You need to execute `pip install easygui` if you don't have `easygui` installed.
-Right now, it allows labelling up to 4 classes.
+Right now, it allows labelling up to 4 classes but it can be easily expanded.
 The arguments are:

 * `input_folder`: directory of images that you want to label
 * `output_folder`: directory where labelled images will be moved to and where the corresponding label file will be saved

 This script will show you all files with extension `jpg` or `jpeg`.
 For each image, you can draw a rectangle around the object you want to label.
 To finish labelling an image press control+c when on the picture, or enter 0 as the class of an object.
-This object will not be in the label file, and the program will go to next image.
-Classes start at 1 in the input dialog box, but in the label file it starts at 1.
+This object will not be in the label file, and the program will go to the next image.
+Classes start at 1 in the input dialog box but in the label file it starts at 0.
 The label file is a txt file in YOLO format with the same name as the image file.
 To quit, just press control+c in the command prompt.

-Finally, we provide a script to ensure that the labels work as expected: `check_annotation.py`:
+Finally, we provide a script to ensure that the labels work as expected: `check_annotation.py`.

     laptop $ python check_annotation.py ![image_path] ![label_path]

 The arguments are:

 * `image_path`: image that will be checked
-* `label_path`: file that has labels in it
+* `label_path`: file that contains labels

 This script will show the image and the bounding boxes represented by the labels found in `label_path`.
 Classes with  different labels will have different colors.
 Press any key to close the window showing the image.

 ### Preparing the dataset
-At this stage, you should have a directory called `data` with two sub-directories `frames` and `labels`.
-From there we want to create the directories that we will use to train YOLO.
-We provide a script named `create_datasets.py` which will create the required directories:
+To proceed, you need to have a directory with two sub-directories `frames` and `labels`, the first containing the images and the other containing the corresponding labels.
+From there we want to create directories that we will use to train YOLO.
+We provide a script named `create_datasets.py` that creates the required directories:

     laptop $ python create_datasets.py ![raw_data_folder] ![data_folder] ![percentage_training]